 Brush

 Ink artists mainly use wolf-hair brush to create various strokes by different techniques.
-Pure ink programs the mechanism of such brush to simulate vertical brush, side brush and inclined brush.
+Pure ink programs the mechanism to simulate vertical brush, side brush, inclined brush and broken brush.

 Vertical brush is achieved by pressing the left button of the mouse.